 Behavioral Health Legislative Priorities

-King County has identified priority behavioral health issues for 2017.
-Issues selected for 2017 were informed by new recommendations from the Community Alternatives to Boarding Task Force and Heroin and Prescription Opiate Addiction Task Force, input from stakeholders including providers and behavioral health advocates, and a community survey.
+Priority behavioral health issues selected for 2017 were informed by recommendations from the Community Alternatives to Boarding Task Force and Heroin and Prescription Opiate Addiction Task Force, input from stakeholders including providers and behavioral health advocates, and a community survey.

 Use the links below to access brief position papers for all identified priority issues.